 Truly, the biggest area of improvement lies within the mobile displaying of the site, with the need for making the menu fully usable with the ‘TalkBack’ feature.

 Additional Tools and Resources

 Though we only did an audit of the whitehouse.gov site out of curiosity, developing websites to be accessibility-compliant is one of the many features encompassed in the development process at Emerge.
 We have also created a free app to assist others with checking a website or application against the WCAG guidelines in order to find accessibility compliance success as well.
+You can also track the accessibility results in spreadsheets (here’s how to import csv to google sheets).
 We believe accessibility isn’t difficult to introduce to your website – it’s something to be viewed as a result of implementing developed best practices with a thoughtful approach.